 15. Track Your Sales Measurement

 The act of extracting information by evaluating sales metrics is known as sales measurements or sales analytics.
-The aim of this action is to forecast future sales productivity.
+This action aims to forecast future sales productivity.

 It’s difficult to know if your sales investments are working without sales KPIs.
 Tracking your sales metrics helps you identify the areas where you can improve your sales efficiency.